andrew henderson menu

 As such, the Turkish Lira has had a steep decline in value over the last half-decade, which has made investing there potentially very lucrative if you have a mid to long-term view.

-But partially because of this considerable depreciation, the government has experienced an increasing need to bring back foreign capital.
+But, partially because of this considerable depreciation, the government has experienced an increasing need to bring back foreign capital.

 The good news is that you can keep it in USD, so you don’t need to have exposure to the Turkish Lira if you don’t want to.

-Turkey offers what we refer to as a “Tier C passport”.
-It doesn’t have easy access to the US or the EU but provides visa-free access to many areas in Asia and South America.
-You can learn more about Turkey’s citizenship by investment program in our ultimate guide.
+Turkey offers what we call a ‘Tier C passport’.
+It doesn’t offer easy access to the US or the EU but provides visa-free access to many parts of Asia and South America.

 However, beyond the fact that Jordan does not offer a particularly strong passport, it’s immediately evident why it’s not often talked about – it’s far too expensive.